inspire-1a03/pip-2021-aleenak321/google-sheets.md

 #### Summary
 Generally, all provinces are increasing exponentially in terms of vaccination rates.
-Though, it is noted that Quebec and Manitoba most closely resemble an exponential pattern, whereas the other provinces are nearly increasing logarithmically.
-This may be because the cases in Quebec, and potentially Manitoba, are some of the worst of the pandemic; thus allowing for a quick and desperate vaccination rollout.
+Though, it is noted that Yukon and Manitoba most closely resemble an exponential pattern, whereas the other provinces are nearly increasing logarithmically.
+This may be because the cases in Quebec, and potentially Yukon, are some of the worst of the pandemic; thus allowing for a quick and desperate vaccination rollout.

 ---